Kansas Christian College (Overland Park): History

 There is also a Short Course for Preachers given in the first six weeks of the Second Semester."

 In 1941, school officials purchased the 12-acre campus of the Uhls Sanitarium in southern Johnson County, Kansas, and changed the school's name to Kansas City College and Bible School.
 In 1947, a new chapel and classroom building was built, and the school added a grade school classroom in 1959 to accommodate what is now Overland Christian Schools, and in 1965, three additional buildings were constructed: a large gymnasium, a two-story classroom building and a three-level dorm and dining area.

 In 2015, the college began to offer a religion degree program online.
 KCCBS also voted to change its name to Kansas Christian College (KCC).

 Academics

-Kansas Christian College has three academic divisions (Bible and Theology, General Education and Professional Studies) and offers both traditional and fully online education.
+Kansas Christian College has three academic divisions (Bible and Theology, General Education and Professional Studies) and offers both traditional and online education.
 Through these divisions six areas of study are offered.
-The college offers degrees at the associate's, and bachelor's level, as well as an artist's diploma for performers who are preparing for a professional career in music.
+The college offers associate and bachelor's degrees as well as an artist's diploma for performers who are preparing for a professional career in music.